Audits & Reviews

 Generally, a financial audit has four phases:

-- First, our CPAs will gain an understanding of your business or organization.
+First, our CPAs will gain an understanding of your business or organization.
 This phase includes examining prior financial statements, discussions with management and others, research about your industry if necessary, and discussions with predecessor auditors if they exist.

-- In the next phase, our auditors perform risk assessment and assess the risk of material misstatement.
+In the next phase, our auditors perform risk assessment and assess the risk of material misstatement.
 The success of our audits is dependent upon the time spent in planning the general scope and direction of each audit.
 Risk assessment audit standards require assessments based on an understanding of internal controls over your financial reporting and determination of the areas that present risks of material misstatement to your financial statements.

-- The third phase of an audit is the testing phase.
+The third phase of an audit is the testing phase.
 Upon completion of our risk assessment, we will design our audit approach to include tests of specific internal controls and substantive audit procedures which are tailored to identified risks.

-- The final phase of an audit includes reporting our findings.
+The final phase of an audit includes reporting our findings.
 This phase includes our preparation and review of the financial statements and agreement to underlying audited records; evaluating the financial statements for compliance with generally accepted accounting principles; formulating our audit opinions for financial reporting; and preparing our management letter with internal control recommendations and our communication letter to the Board.

 We can also make a formal presentation of the audit results and reports to the Board of Directors and be available to respond to their questions.

-Types of Auditing Services
+Auditing Services Offered

-Cooke, Lavender, Massey & Company, PC conducts several types of audits depending on the situation and the requirements of the client.
+Cooke, Lavender, Massey & Company, P.C. conducts several types of audits depending on the situation and the requirements of the client

 Auditing Services Frequently Asked Questions